akrav/binding.repl/README.md

 __DESCRIPTION__

 __binding.repl__ can start a number of different ruby consoles at runtime.
-IRB, ripl, and Pry(of course!) can be invoked at runtime in any context that an instance of `Binding` closes over.
+IRB, ripl, and pry(of course!) can be invoked at runtime in any context that an instance of `Binding` closes over.

 I owe all credit to John Mair([banisterfiend](https://github.com/banister)),